wtakuo/opfs/README.md

 * `rmdir` _path_ : removes an empty directory specified by _path_

 #### Examples
-Displays the information of the file system in `fs.img`.
+Display the information of the file system in `fs.img`.
 ```
 $ opfs fs.img diskinfo
 magic: 10203040